Wooden Engagement and Wedding Rings – Good or Bad Idea?

 Although it is not a common choice, wooden engagement rings are stunning and very unique.
 Many often sport a diamond or gemstone and can be worn alongside a wooden wedding ring.
 A wooden engagement ring is a non-conventional choice and makes a great alternative to the traditional diamond ring.

-A wooden ring is not indestructible, but neither is it as fragile as some people tend to think.
-Any ring, whether made of wood or metal, has potential to break or bend.
 The style of the wooden ring design as well as the chosen wood affects the overall durability of the ring, but in general, wooden wedding and engagement rings are hard and strong enough to wear daily as long as they are given reasonable care.

 Most wood overlay and inlay rings are a hundred percent waterproof due to the resin that is used to seal the wood, while bentwood rings are highly water resistant but not quite waterproof.
 The polish and resin used on the woods increases their resistance to scratches and bumps.